Apples in mythology: Greek

 The Garden of the Hesperides is Hera's orchard in the west, where either a single apple plant or a grove grows, producing golden apples.
 According to legend, when the marriage of Zeus and Hera took place, the different deities came with nuptial presents for the latter, and among them Gaia, with branches bearing golden apples upon them as a wedding gift.
 The Hesperides were given the task of tending to the grove, but occasionally picked apples from it themselves.
 Not trusting them, Hera also placed in the garden an immortal, never-sleeping, hundred-headed dragon named Ladon as an additional safeguard.

 In the myth of the Judgement of Paris, it was from the Garden that Eris, the goddess of discord, obtained the Apple of Discord.
 Eris became disgruntled after she was excluded from the wedding of Peleus and Thetis.
-In retaliation, she tossed a golden apple inscribed Kallisti ('For the most beautiful one'), into the wedding party.
+In retaliation, she tossed a golden apple inscribed Kallistēi ('For the most beautiful one'), into the wedding party.
 Three goddesses claimed the apple: Hera, Athena, and Aphrodite.
 Paris of Troy was appointed to select the recipient.
 After being bribed by both Hera and Athena, Aphrodite tempted him with the most beautiful woman in the world, Helen of Sparta.
 He awarded the apple to Aphrodite, thus indirectly causing the Trojan War.

 The Greek hero Heracles, as a part of his Twelve Labours, was required to travel to the Garden of the Hesperides and pick the golden apples off the Tree of Life growing at its center.

 Atalanta, also of Greek mythology, raced all her suitors in an attempt to avoid marriage.
 She outran all but Hippomenes (a.k.a.
 Melanion, a name possibly derived from melon the Greek word for both "apple" and fruit in general), who defeated her by cunning, not speed.
 Hippomenes knew that he could not win in a fair race, so he used three golden apples (gifts of Aphrodite, the goddess of love) to distract Atalanta.
 It took all three apples and all of his speed, but Hippomenes was finally successful, winning the race and Atalanta's hand.